domotz/slate/source/index.html.md

 <span class='dmt-method'>`GET /agent/{agent_id}/device/{device_id}/action/power`</span>

-Returns the power management actions available on the device at the current moment.
-See <a href='#schemadevicepoweraction'> DevicePowerAction </a> schema for further details.
+Returns the power management actions available on the device at the current moment.See <a href='#schemadevicepoweraction'> DevicePowerAction </a> schema for further details.

 <h3>Curl</h3>